heyunnnnhao/Java111-112/README.md

 # Java111-112

 ## Intro to Computer Science & Data Structure Lecture code examples
-no licenese needed cuz it is not my code
+no licenese needed cuz they are not my code